osxmidi/LinVst-X/README.md

 Also, see the Tested VST's folder at https://github.com/osxmidi/LinVst/tree/master/Tested-VST-Plugins for some vst plugin setups and possible tips.

+**Hyperthreading**

+For Reaper, in Options/Preferences/Buffering uncheck Auto-detect the number of needed audio processing threads and set Audio reading/processing threads to the amount of physical cores of the cpu (not virtual cores such as hyperthreading cores).

+This can help with stutters and rough audio response.

+Other Daws might have similar settings.

 **Renoise**

 Sometimes a synth vst might not declare itself as a synth and Renoise might not enable it.